ElenPol/SIPMLIFY/README.md

 Goal of O2 is to create a comercial network of companies, providing for them a safe and trustful supply chain.

 ***Installation***
 There is no need of installation.
-All you have to do is to run the runnable jar named O2.
+All you have to do is to run the runnable jar named organisedOrders but you have to download the simplify.db and have them in the same file.

 ***Contributing and Credits***
 Simplify is the name of our virtual company.